endo9000/OllaMoMa/README.md

 **Disclaimer:**

 This application is intended for educational purposes only.
 Use it responsibly and be aware of the potential risks associated with modifying your model files.

+If you got any questions about this web application you can find me in Ollama's discord server.
+Feel free to join us.
+[Ollama Discord](https://discord.gg/ollama)